omgitsbenhayes/247_rating_scraper/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 Multi-page `Scrapy-based web-scraper` for 247 recruiting classes.
-Pulls values like name, home town, high school, ratings, position, etc. The tool currently focuses primarily on football but may work with some basketball team pages.
+Pulls values like name, home town, high school, ratings, position, etc (for a full list view the details below).
+The tool currently focuses primarily on football but may work with some basketball team pages.
 Built entirely using `python`.

 > Note: This repository is for demonstration and educational purposes only.
 > Web-scraping is a fast-evolving, exciting field and the potential of tools
 > like Scrapy are shown here.

+## Data Fields

+* Team Page URL
+* Sport (derived from URL)
+* Name
+* Player Page URL
+* Rating (from team page, e.g., 0.8500)
+* National Ranking
+* Position Ranking
+* State Ranking
+* Commit Status Date (if applicable; enrollees and signees lose this value)
+* Position
+* Height
+* Weight
+* Hometown
+* Class year
+* Team Name (committed to)
+* High School
+* Early Enrollee (binary)
+* Composite Ranking (from player page, e.g., 0.8500)
+* Base Rating (e.g., 0.8450)
+* Number of Visits
+* Number of Coach Visits
+* Commitment List URL
+* Addl. ranking information
+* Number of offers received
+* Schools with offer

 ## Usage